virtualsecureplatform/homfa-cav22/README.md

 # HomFA
-HomFA(Homomorphic Final Answer) is the implementation of ObOM.
+This is the implementation of HomFA(Homomorphic Final Answer)

 # Contents
 This package contains below contents.